 Over time, this inward pressure builds up to the point where it will crack your foundation.
 Typically, we see the first cracks appear near the frost line.
 These cracks will start to appear with as little as 550 pounds of pressure.
 If you have a concrete driveway or patio, this will add tremendous pressure to the soil and can accelerate the cracking of your foundation walls.
 It is important to note, that a crack in your foundation is only a sign of the external pressure, it does not “relieve” the pressure as some may have heard.
 Foundation cracks typically continue to grow, lengthen and widen until they are properly addressed.

 Properly installed carbon fiber straps will create a repair stronger than steel beams.
 Strengthening your foundation to withstand 50,000 psi.
 However as with any amazing technology, there are inferior products and installation methods.
-Some companies that install carbon fiber and do it yourself carbon fiber kits have straps that do not span the entire wall making these fixes only temporary.
+Some companies that install carbon fiber use do-it-yourself (DIY) carbon fiber kits.
+The straps in these kits typically do not span the entire wall, making these fixes only temporary.
 Short straps create a weak point at the top and bottom of the carbon fiber repair.
-The strap’s role is to distribute the inward pressure across the wall, but ends at the end of the repair.
-This means once the pressure at the end of the strap.
+The strap’s role is to distribute the inward pressure across the entire wall.
+The benefit of the strap ends right at the end of the strap.

 What does this all mean?
 It means that once the pressure at the end of the strap reaches 550 psi, your wall will collapse!
 Turning a $500 repair into a $50,000+ repair.
 This is not a risk many homeowners are willing to take.
 Make sure your carbon fiber wall straps are installed by a professional and span the entire surface of the wall.